 - Generally the buyer will not be able to modify or make changes to the builder’s floor plans, especially if working with a big, production builder.

 - On-going construction in the neighborhood during the subdivision’s build-out period.
-Be prepared to see Brooks Construction crew, equipment and construction materials for several weeks, if not months after you move in.
+Be prepared to see construction crews, equipment and construction materials for several weeks, if not months after you move in.

 - Simply, not knowing how the neighborhood will turn out until after all the homes are completed.